All Episodes

 I just thought it was a giant post office.

-And I got my first call from Pueblo, Colorado, and I told a person ever lying, because nobody lives there, which of course got everybody there all ticked off at me.
+And I got my first call from Pueblo, Colorado, and I told the person they were lying because nobody lives there, which, of course, got everybody there all ticked off at me.

 How many people do live in Pueblo, Colorado?